Unbalance+Balance: Chart performance

-The album reached at number 4 on the Oricon Album Weekly Chart charted for the 9 consecutive weeks with the sales of 186,600 copies.
-It's Akina's last studio album which sold over 100,000 copies.
+The album reached at number 4 on the Oricon Album Weekly Chart charted for nine consecutive weeks with sales of 186,600 copies.
+Re-issue version of the album debut at number 58 on the Billboard Japan´s Weekly album Charts.

-Until 2002 cover album Zero Album Utahime 2, none of Nakamori albums didn't debut at Top 10 in the Oricon Album Weekly Charts.
+Until 2002 cover album Zero Album Utahime 2, none of Nakamori albums did not debut in the top 10 of the weekly Oricon Albums Chart.